ARAVINDs2002/LoRA-Fine-Tuning-for-Face-Identity-Preservation-Stable-Diffusion-/README.md

-# LoRA Fine-Tuning for Face Identity Preservation (Stable Diffusion)

-## Overview
+# My First LoRA Fine-Tuning Experiment (Trying to Generate My Own Face!)

+## What's This All About?

-This project focuses on my first try on fine-tuning a Stable Diffusion model using **LoRA** to generate images of a **specific real person** (myself), while preserving facial identity as much as possible.
+So this is basically my first attempt at fine-tuning a Stable Diffusion model using **LoRA** to generate images of myself.
+The whole point was to see if I could teach the model what my face looks like and then generate new photos of me.

-The goal was not just image generation, but to **measure identity preservation using numeric evaluation**, instead of relying only on visual inspection.
+But I didn't just want to eyeball it and say "yeah that kinda looks like me" — I actually wanted to measure it with numbers to see how well it really worked.

 ---

-## Base Model
+## What I Used

 - **Model:** Stable Diffusion v1.5
 - **Source:** runwayml/stable-diffusion-v1-5
 - **Framework:** Hugging Face Diffusers
-- **Hardware:** RTX 3050 (6GB VRAM)
+- **Hardware:** RTX 3050 (6GB VRAM) — yeah, working with what I got!

 ---

-## Dataset
+## The Training Data

-- Around **30 real images** of the same person
-- Realistic photos with:
+I basically grabbed around **30 photos** of myself with:
-  - Natural lighting
+  - Different lighting conditions
-  - Different angles
+  - Various angles
   - Different facial expressions
-- Images stored in a single folder (no class labels)

-**Example structure:**
+Just threw them all in a folder, nothing fancy.

+**Folder structure looked like this:**

 ```
 lora_dataset/aravind/